Promoting parent involvement in young

 - In March 2012, CIRP's Director of Engineering Kristy Arbogast, PhD traveled to Chalmers University in Goteborg, Sweden to continue the Center's four-year collaboration with Swedish industry and academic and government researchers to improve rear seat safety for child occupants.

-Here's a sampling of the Center's key research projects that have national and global implications:
+Here's a sampling of the Center's key road safety for children research projects that have national and global implications:

 - Partners for Child Passenger Safety (PCPS), a unique industry/academic research initiative that provided the only large-scale child-focused crash surveillance data system in the U.S. It informed new product development, test protocols and regulations, education, policy, and medical practice.